-In Father Hanly’s beautiful homily for the 20th Sunday in Ordinary Time, Year B, he gives the most wonderful talk on The Bread of Life.
+In this beautiful homily for 20th Sunday in Ordinary Time, Year B, Father Hanly gives the most wonderful talk on The Bread of Life.

 First Reading: Proverbs 9:1-6

 Gospel: John 6:51-58

 “I am the living bread that came down from heaven;

 whoever eats this bread will live forever;

 is my flesh for the life of the world.”

 When Jesus said these words, many of his disciples left him.
 And yet we can understand maybe a little bit better than those who heard these words for the first time.
 Because it seemed like a terrible thing to take them literally.
 And, of course, they were not to be taken literally.

 Today, we know the meaning of these words and we have come to love them.